game-ci/documentation/docs/cloud-runner/04-command-line.md

 # Input Override Feature

-When running any unity workload you must provide many parameters, such as all of the unity authentication and cloud provider settings.
-To make this easier you can use the [input override](advanced-topics/input-override#example).
+When running any unity workload many parameters are required (e.g all unity authentication and cloud provider settings).
+To make this easier you can use [the input override feature](advanced-topics/input-override#example) to shorten commands signficantly.

 This enables you to provide a command to pull input, e.g you can pull from a file or from a secret manager.